bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

        return wrapper
    ```

+   - The `@functools.wraps(view_func)` line
+     - may not be strictly necessary.
+     - But it makes our wrapper function view behave more nicely
+       - — for example,
+         - it copies:
+           - the name and
+           - docstring
+           - of the original view over,
+           - along with other attributes.
+       - These make:
-   - The `@functools.wraps(view_func)` line may not be strictly necessary.
-But it makes our wrapper function view behave more nicely — for example, it copies the name and docstring of the original view over, along with other attributes.
-These make debugging nicer, and sometimes it can be important for functionality too (for instance, if you are wrapping something that has been wrapped in `csrf_exempt`) — so you should always add it.
+         - debugging nicer, and
+         - sometimes it can be important for functionality too
+           - (for instance, if you are wrapping something that has been wrapped in `csrf_exempt`)
+             - — so you should always add it.

    - > pertanyaan: kenapa view_func-nya gak dibawa sama arguments-nya
      - > jawaban: soalnya dibawanya secara kesatuan dari `view_func`